Arna station: Accident in 2024

-On March 22, 2024, at ca. 19.00 local time, a freight train heading east derailed close to the Arnanipa tunnel opening at Arna station.
-The locomotive ended up inside the tunnel, while several of the 25 goods wagons crumpled together with an "accordion effect" around the tunnel opening.
+On March 22, 2024, at around 19:00 local time, a freight train heading east derailed close to the Ådnanipa Tunnel entrance near Arna station.
+The locomotive ended up inside the tunnel, while several of the 25 goods rail cars crumpled together with an "accordion effect" around the tunnel opening.

-Inside the tunnel, a westbound passenger train from Vy carrying 200 passengers, stopped approximately one kilometer from the accident.
-A work train from Bane NOR pulled the passenger train out of the tunnel to Stanghelle station.
+Inside the tunnel, a westbound passenger train from Vy carrying 200 passengers, stopped approximately 1 km from the accident.
+A work train from Bane NOR pulled the passenger train out of the tunnel and back to Stanghelle Station.